Horseman 45FA

 Movements

-Some of the lenses which fit well to the concept of this camera have fairly narrow image circles, some not much larger than the diagonal of the 4x5 negative.
-This may restrict the applicability of movements, tilts or shifts more than the capabilities of the camera would allow for.
-Larger lenses like the LF Topcors provide larger image circles where the movements may become limiting.
+Some of the lenses that fit well with the concept of the camera have rather small image circles, sometimes not much larger than the diagonal of the 4×5 format.
+This can limit the adjustment possibilities more than the camera would allow.
+Larger lenses such as the LF Topcore have larger image circles, which can limit the adjustment possibilities.

 The camera provides decent upward and side shift capabilities, as well as front and rear swing and tilt.
 I show in some pictures what the camera is capable of, and this will be adequate for many uses provided the lens allows for these movements.
 Detailed specifications can be seen in the Horseman 45FA manualwhich also has some pictures.